-The following grades will be assigned to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
+The following grades will be assigned to the level of achievement in your student's work: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
 Ideally, every average student working diligently should do praiseworthy work (cum laude).
-Those who excel beyond this expectation will be the magna cum laude students.
-Students who do adequate but not praiseworthy work will be designated satis.
+Work that excels beyond this expectation will be the magna cum laude students.
+Work that is adequate but not praiseworthy will be designated satis.
 Non satis means lacking sufficiency or adequacy.